etostado/Mas-Latina-Store-Website/content/pages/index.md

     title: Mis Servicios
     subtitle: Que hacemos
     features:
-      - subtitle: 'Website, blog, social media and more.'
+      - subtitle: Se envian fax y sacamos copias
         content: >-
           I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers,